Vous êtes ici : Accueil / Buddhism / The 50 Years of Dhagpo

 January 21, 2023: the Library Receives an Exceptional Collection

 The Dhagpo Kagyu Ling Library receives a collated collection from China of the Kangyur (the Buddha’s teachings) and the Tengyur (commentaries by Indian masters of the past).
 Counting more than 200 volumes, this collection is the fruit of over ten years of work carried out by scholars to collate four different editions of the Kangyur and Tengyur, hailing from Derge, Narthang, Beijing, and Chone.
-The late Kunzig Shamar Rinpoche had asked the Dhagpo library to acquire this exceptional work, to complement the version from Derge held in the traditional pecha format in its collection.

-Read more on the Library’s website
+Learn more on the Library’s website

-Coming soon… Key dates for the month of February
+Coming soon… The key dates for Marchfévrier

-(Subscribe to the Newsletter to receive Updates throughout the year)
+(Subscribe to the newsletter to receive updates throughout the year)